 Minoyama Park, Chichibu

 In more recent years, the 8000 cherry blossoms in Minoyama Park in Minano, Chichibu, have become famous throughout the kanto plain.
 Moreover, the area has been nicknamed the “Mt Yoshino of the Kanto Region.
 However, I am not sure they are nationally famous quite yet.
-The great thing about the area is that sakura bloom later than the majority of the places in this article.
-Furthermore, you can see cherry blossoms from early / mid April right up to early May…
+Moreover, the great thing about the area is that sakura bloom later than the majority of the places in this article.
+Furthermore, you can see cherry blossoms from early / mid April right up to early May.
+More information:

 Senbonzakura Park is an incredibly stunning hillside cherry blossom spot with 2000 cherry blossom trees.
 And it was also one of our favorite hanami locations in 2020.
 Moreover, it is pretty much off the beaten path for the most part.
 However, it is well known among cosplayers.

 The cherry blossoms at Satte’s Gongendo Park have been enjoying an increase in visitors year on year.
 After visiting, I can easily see why.
 Like Kumagaya, this is another place you can see fields of yellow rapeseed contrasted with the Somei Yoshino cherries.
-Another place, but off the beaten path, for that type of scenery is at Yoshimi Sakura Tsutsumi.
+In addition, another place for that type of scenery is at Yoshimi Sakura Tsutsumi.
+Which is a little less known than Gongendo or Kumagaya.
+But it is increasing in fame due to Instagram!

-Another place that is rising in popularity and fame is the cherry blossoms along the Motoara River in Konosu (Kounosu):
+Another place that is also rising in popularity and fame is the cherry blossoms along the Motoara River in Konosu (Kounosu).
+Updated information for Motoara River and Gongendo park is on the way in the coming weeks!

 In addition, here are even more “instagenic” sakura spots in Saitama Prefecture Japan: